Theme

 • Create the Candy Machine

-If successful you will be greated with the follwing message but containing your own Candy Machine address within the link:
+If successful you will be greeted with the following message but containing your own Candy Machine address within the link:

 https://www.solaneyes.com/address/Beag81WvAPUCeFpJ2qFnvd2f1CFCpQBf3abTJXA1fH9o?cluster=devnet